AndreC05/cookie-Clicker-React/README.md

 -Save button: Save current gamestate.
 Gamestate is also saved every second

 -Click cookie image to increase cookies by CPC value. \
--Click upgrade button bellow each title to increase CPC/CPS by stated value \
+-Click upgrade button bellow each title to increase CPC/CPS by stated value.

 # Reflection: